7 Places to Pick Your Own Berries in Arkansas

 Fenton's Berry Farm in Harrison

-This fruit and vegetable farm has pick-your-own strawberries in late April and May.
-Pick-your-own blueberries and blackberries are available in June and July.
-Raspberries may also be available in May.
-You-pick availability varies with the crop and the weather.
+Fenton's Berry Farm's strawberry crop suffered a similar fate to those at Cox Berry Farm, and unfortunately there will not be any pick-your-own starawberries available this season.
+However, they're predicting one of their best blueberry crops ever, so pick-your-own blueberries (and likely blackberries) will be available in June and July.
 At Fenton's Farm Market, customers can also purchase fresh-picked berries in season, although pre-order may be required.
 Vegetables grown at Fenton's Berry Farm and other local farms are also for sale.

 Renee’s Berry Garden in London